petros-d/docs/enterprise_versioned_docs/version-0.25/quickstart.md

 These views show logs and metrics across all Deployments running on your Astronomer platform.
 To learn more about using Grafana, read [Metrics in Astronomer Enterprise](grafana-metrics.md).
 To learn more about using Kibana, read [Logging in Astronomer Enterprise](kibana-logging.md).

-## Video Tutorial

-Watch our video tutorial for a brief review of the workflows and concepts described in this quickstart:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/OihokE8u9D0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## What's Next?

 Once you've successfully installed your Astronomer platform, we recommend doing the following: